-Mt Kenya National Park is a high altitude park lying at an altitude of between 3100 and 5300 meters and is home to a wide variety of exotic Kenyan plants as well different species of wildlife.
-Most famous as the home of Mt Kenya, the second highest mountain in Africa, many visitors return here each year for the excellent climbing opportunities this park offers and the breathtaking scenery that includes moors and glaciers and tarns and glades and peaks.
+Mt Kenya National Park is a high altitude park lying at an altitude of between 3100 and 5300 meters.
+It is home to a wide variety of exotic Kenyan plants as well different species of wildlife.
+Most famous as the home of Mt Kenya, the second-highest mountain in Africa, many visitors return here each year for the excellent climbing opportunities this park offers and the breathtaking scenery that includes moors and glaciers and tarns and glades and peaks.

 Start at dawn for an attempt to reach Point Lenana summit (16, 400ft) before the clouds cover the majesty of the mountain.
 On successfully attaining the summit, you begin your descent back to the base station from where you are driven back to the Naro Moru River Lodge.